 When class is over, and on weekends, students can look forward to various Summer College trips and activities.
 Check out our Campus Activities page for more information!

-There will be a presentation end event on the last day of class, Friday, July 10.
+There will be a presentation end event on the last day of class, Friday, July 24.
 Parents are encouraged to attend.
+This will be held on the last day of class from 2 – 4pm.

 Final Academic Obligation